-If your relationship with God, Jesus, and the Holy Spirit is like a distant relative from whom you are waiting to receive an inheritance some day when you die, this will not do.
+If your relationship with God, Jesus, and the Holy Spirit are like a distant relative from whom you are waiting to receive an inheritance someday when you die, this will not do.
 It isn’t what God wants from you.
-Some may feel that God is too big, Jesus too important to want to deal with us on a personal level.
+Some may feel that God is too big and that Jesus is too important to want to deal with us on a personal level.
 This couldn’t be farther from the truth.

 Throughout the Bible you see Him depicted as a God who wants a relationship with people.
 He is the one pursuing that relationship.
 It is much like a young man desperately in love with the girl of his dreams who will do anything he can to spend time with that lovely girl.
 God is in pursuit of us, hoping He can spend time with us.

 Communion is an active, living relationship.
-It can be developed like a whirlwind romance where you fall instantly and want to share every moment with Him.
+It can develop like a whirlwind romance where you fall instantly in love and want to share every moment with Him.
 Jesus might be a friend who we chat with as we ease into this new world, step by step.
-For some it is an old flame that may not burn as hot as it once did, more like an old Friend, but still someone we cannot do without.
+For some, it is an old flame that may not burn as hot as it once did.
+It is more like an old friend, but still someone we cannot do without.

 Whichever situation you find yourself in, draw close in your heart and mind to God and He will draw close to you.

 Come close to God [with a contrite heart] and He will come close to you.
-(James 4:8)
+(James 4:8 AMPC)

 …let us draw near with a true heart in full assurance of faith, with our hearts sprinkled clean from an evil conscience and our bodies washed with pure water.
 Let us hold fast the confession of our hope without wavering, for he who promised is faithful.
 (Hebrews 10:22-23 ESV)

 There isn’t one right formula for communion.
-Our relationship with God will be as different as one person’s marriage is to another’s.
+Our relationship with God will be as different as one person’s marriage is from another’s.
 This is why there are so many different types of churches.
-What one person likes or needs from a church is different from what someone else needs.
+What one person likes or needs from a church differs from the needs of someone else.

 This being said, there are a few ideas that may help you find the way that is right for you: